Skip to main content

 What it means.
 The runner was killed without cleanup (kill -9, power loss).
 The lock file points to a PID that no longer exists.
 Fix: none needed - slackhive start auto-detects stale locks (checks the PID with process.kill(pid, 0)), removes the lock, and starts cleanly.

-Dashboard Claude badge is amber (expired) or red (disconnected)
+Dashboard AI backend badge is amber or red

 OAuth MCP stopped working

 What it means.
 The OAuth token expired or was revoked.
-Fix by platform:
+Fix:

-All-Open the MCP catalog, click Reconnect on the offending MCP, or paste a fresh token
+3. If the token is expired, click Reconnect or edit the server and paste a fresh token

 See OAuth MCPs.